Green Plains Historical Marker

-Mormon Historic Sites Foundation helped erect a historic marker in conjunction with the William W. Taylor family and the Illinois State Historical Society.
+The Ensign Peak Foundation (then the Mormon Historic Sites Foundation) helped erect a historical marker in conjunction with the William W. Taylor family and the Illinois State Historical Society.
 The marker tells the significance of the Green Plains area.

 The text of the monument reads as follows: